-NFL Rumors: Patriots Use Open Roster Spot To Re-Sign QB Cody Kessler
+NESN

 The New England Patriots reportedly are bringing back a familiar face.

-The Patriots are re-signing quarterback Cody Kessler, a source told NFL Media’s Ian Rapoport.
-The Patriots never filled the roster spot left empty when they traded defensive end Michael Bennett to the Dallas Cowboys.
+The Patriots are re-signing quarterback Cody Kessler, a source told NFL Media’s Ian Rapoport on Monday.
+New England never filled the roster spot that was opened when it traded defensive end Michael Bennett to the Dallas Cowboys.

-The Patriots initially signed Kessler in late September.
-They cut him Oct.
+The Patriots initially signed Kessler in late September and proceeded to cut him Oct.
 15, but he stayed in the New England area, per Rapoport.

-The Patriots now have three quarterbacks on their 53-man roster.
+New England now has three quarterbacks on its 53-man roster.
 Kessler joins starter Tom Brady and rookie Jarrett Stidham.

-The Patriots now will have to make another roster move to activate wide receiver N’Keal Harry off of injured reserve if they want the 2019 first-round pick to play Sunday against the Baltimore Ravens in the first game he’s eligible to return.
+The reigning Super Bowl champions now will have to make another roster move to activate wide receiver N’Keal Harry off of injured reserve if they want the 2019 first-round pick to play Sunday against the Baltimore Ravens, the first game he’s eligible to return.

 Thumbnail photo via Douglas DeFelice/USA TODAY Sports Images